-If you're the manager of your practice's billing cycle and claim filing process we know it can be a whirlwind to keep your head wrapped around every last claim filed in your practice.
-That's why you need a claim filing solution that gives you quick access to reports that make it easier to manage and keep a pulse on all of your claims.
-But, we have even noticed that a lot of people who are using this type of claim filing solution aren't taking advantage of the benefits that come with regularly monitoring key reports.
+If you're the manager of your practice's billing cycle and claim filing process, it can be a whirlwind to keep every last claim filed top of mind.
+That's why you need a claim filing solution that gives you quick access to reports that makes it easier to manage and keep a pulse on all of your claims.
+However, we noticed that people using this type of claim filing solution aren't taking advantage of the benefits that come with regularly monitoring key reports.

 Reports enable you to have definite knowledge of claim statuses within a defined period of time.
-If a claim rejects at the front door of the clearinghouse, the reports will make this clear and it will reduce the need to pick up the phone and call about claim status.
+If a claim is rejected, the reports will make this clear and reduce the need to pick up the phone and call about claim status.

-Today, we want to talk about a few of the reports within our claim management solution that our customers should always be looking at.
-If you aren't using a system that gives you access to this information a claim management solution might be what you need.
+Today, we want to talk about a few of the claims reports you should always be checking.
+If you aren't using a system that gives you access to this information, get in touch with us.

-2 Important Claim Management Reporting Tools Every Biller Should Monitor
+2 Important Claim Management Tools for Every Biller

 Batch and Claim Level Rejection Report (RPT-05)